MikeHopley/ftl-ships-strategy/index.md

 Doors are much too expensive to buy.
 Note you don't get airlocks (although hull breaches can be used).

+You have three empty system slots to fill, so try to buy your first system a little earlier than usual.
 [Defence drones work well on this ship](https://i.imgur.com/FUSYVNi.jpg), as all rooms are outside the blind spot.

 ### Balance Mod